-- 2.7.1 Members of the Board should attend regular and special meetings of the Board in person or via teleconference or videoconference or by any other technological means allowed by the Commission, except when justifiable causes, such as sickness, death in the immediate family and serious accidents, prevent them from doing so.. - 2.7.2 The Board may, to promote transparency, require the presence of at least one (1) independent director in all of its meetings.
-However, the absence of an independent director shall not affect the quorum requirements if he is duly notified of the meeting but notwithstanding such notice fails to attend. - 2.7.3 The Board of Directors shall meet at least six (6) times a year.
-Board meetings shall be scheduled in advance before or at the start of the year. - 2.7.4 Items to be discussed during the board meeting shall be made available to each director at least five (5) business days in advance.
+- 2.7.1 Members of the Board should attend regular and special meetings of the Board in person or via teleconference or videoconference or by any other technological means allowed by the Commission, except when justifiable causes, such as sickness, death in the immediate family and serious accidents, prevent them from doing so. - 2.7.2 The Board may, to promote transparency, require the presence of at least one (1) independent director in all of its meetings.
+However, the absence of an independent director shall not affect the quorum requirements if he is duly notified of the meeting but notwithstanding such notice fails to attend. - 2.7.3 The Board of Directors shall meet once every quarter.
+Regular Board meetings shall be scheduled in advance before the start of the year.
+Special board meetings may be called upon the request of the Chairperson or President or the Secretary at the request of any four (4) Directors.
+Board meetings shall be scheduled in advance before the start of the year.

+- 2.7.4 Items to be discussed during the board meeting shall be made available to each director at least five (5) business days in advance.
 In emergency circumstances, however, the meeting may be called on a shorter notice. - 2.7.5 Non-executive Directors shall meet once a year without the presence of Executive Directors and key officers. - 2.7.6 Presence of 2/3 of the directors is required when determining the quorum of the meeting.